Dependent and Disability Pension Act: Background

 The issue of pensions for Civil War veterans had been discussed since the 1860s.
 In 1862, a basic system was established which granted pensions to soldiers who could provide proof of time spent in the military and a disability incurred while in service.
 Under this system, pension money could be collected from the date of discharge if claims were filed within one year of that date.
 However, if claims were filed past this date, receipt of pension payment began on the date of application.

-This last issue was addressed in the Arrears of Pension Act of 1879, which allowed all Union veterans to reapply for pension and receive back payments to the date of their discharge, regardless of when they may have previously applied.
+This final issue was addressed by the Arrears of Pension Act of 1879, which allowed Union veterans to reapply for pensions and receive back payments dating to their discharge, regardless of when they had previously applied.
 This legislation did not change the requirement that disabilities be service-related but was nevertheless a very expensive bill that set the stage for the larger fight to come.
 Veterans could now receive large sums of money for several years of "missed" pension payments.
 This resulted in a flood of applications and a large increase in pension expenditures for the federal government.